-Do the holidays bring up s*it for you?
-Do you get frustrated or angry or depressed or emotional during this time of year?
-Does Christmas not really feel like all the Facebook posts of smiling faces and exuberant joy?
+Do you get frustrated or angry or depressed or emotional?
+Does Christmas/the weekends/your job not match all the Facebook and Instagram posts of smiling faces and pretty scenery?
 Good.
 That’s a start to your new beginning: honesty. (and if none of this is true for you, good for you, too!)

 We feel emotions.
 We have emotions.
 We experience emotions.
 It doesn’t mean we are any less than, or that we shouldn’t be feeling such emotions.
 Nope.
 It simply means we are feeling.
 We are alive!
 What we do with these emotions is the important part.
 Acknowledging and awareness is the first step.
 If one doesn’t acknowledge s/he has feelings (so called good or so called bad feelings), then one cannot do anything with them.
 And if you or I are experiencing emotions we no longer want to feel, then there are tools to release them.
 One such tool I use is called swamping.

 Swamping is a way to release the stored energy of an emotion and/or experience.
 In the past, I have used my yoga mat or my foam roller and beat it against my doorway and thrown it on the floor, sometimes yelling, sometimes crying, sometimes grunting, just being real with what I’m feeling and without judgement, voicing my frustration, anger, hate, disdain, or whatever else arises.
 With no one around, I let myself be weird.
 I let myself go (safely of course, but even then, I find the edge, and let go), I let myself be loud, I let myself be all the things that “I’m not supposed” to be, and it is one freeing experience!